ItsJustJ18/easyshop-capstone/README.md

 collaborating with each other to create a result that a user can notice the outcome from those results.
 While the frontend provides the visuals of how everything can look through the UI, backend provides the functionality of the project and tie everything in with the logic behind it all.

-## Project Requirements for Operatrion
+## Project Requirements for Operation

 Version of Java 17

 Maven

 You will need to have Intellij IDEA Community Edition or Intellij Ultimate with the latest installments attached